bast/pyngl-streamline/README.md

 ## Installation of PyNGL

 We recommend to follow https://www.pyngl.ucar.edu/Download/.
+If you have Anaconda already installed, we recommend to install PyNGL using Anaconda.
+In case you have neither Anaconda nor Miniconda, we recommend installing PyNGL using Miniconda (faster and smaller disk usage).

 ## Usage